Road bike tire pressure: Tips for optimal performance and comfort

 Rule of thumb: 10% of body weight

-Your ideal tire pressure always depends on your body weight.
-A helpful baseline figure is – calculate 10% of your body weight in kilograms, and pump your tires to that number in bar.
-In other words, if you weigh 75 kg, you should inflate the tire to 7.5 bar (110 psi).
+Your ideal tire pressure for road bike tires always depends on your body weight.
+A helpful baseline figure can be found by calculating 10% of your body weight in kilograms, and pumping your tires to that number in bar.
+In other words, if you weigh 75kg, you should inflate the tire to 7.5bar.

 Rider weight and tire width

 You can get an even more accurate picture if you also take the width of the tire into account as well as your weight.
 You should bear in mind that values can vary depending on the manufacturer and tire model.
-If you weigh 70 kg, you should choose 7.6 bar (110 psi) for a 23 mm wide tire, 6.7 bar (100 psi) for a 25 mm tire, and 5.7 bar (85 psi) for 28 mm.
-For every 10 kg of body weight, adjust the tire pressure up or down by 1%.
+If you weigh 70kg, you should choose 7.6bar for a 23mm wide tire, 6.7bar for a 25mm ire, and 5.7bar for 28mm.
+For every 10kg of body weight, adjust the tire pressure up or down by 1%.

-For more comfort, you can reduce the pressure in your road tires.
-If the pressure is too low, you will stress the carcass and wear down the tread more.
-Doing this also increases the risk of getting a puncture when you ride over small obstacles.
-Kerbs, potholes, or small stones may damage the inner tube and possibly the rim too.
+For more comfort, you can reduce your road bike tire pressure.
+However, if the pressure is too low, you will stress the carcass and wear down the tread more.
+Riding with low bike tire psi also increases the risk of getting a puncture when you ride over small obstacles.
+Kerbs, potholes, or small stones may damage the inner tube – known as a pinch flat, when the inner tube gets pinched between the rim and the external object – and a heavy impact might possibly damage the wheel rim too.

-Why is the right tire pressure so important?
+Why is the right pressure for road bike tires so important?

 As it rolls over the ground, the tire deforms slightly, generating friction against the asphalt.
 This results in an energy loss that the rider must make up for by pushing more power through the pedals.
 The faster you ride, the more rolling resistance is created, and the harder you have to pedal to overcome it.